Here are some tips and tricks for grilling wild game meat this summer.

 As they note in the video, there isn't a ton of meat there, but once he gets done applying the BBQ sauce to the cuts of meat, boy does it look tasty!

 Also, this saves you the trouble of boning out all the ribs individually.
 What's not to love?
 You could also try something similar for elk or even moose if you want a Flintstones-sized rack of ribs.
 Yabba-dabba do!

+This recipe calls for very little you do not already have laying around at home.
 You're just adding some jalapeno peppers and wrapping your seasoned game meat with bacon.
 Grill them up in a pit barrel on high heat and serve with or without glaze or other spices added.

 Lake Fork Guy did a similar recipe a while back, but the main difference was he didn't use any seasonings.
 He also used a couple of pigeons for this recipe, so there's room to experiment.
 There are also larger variations of this for wrapping and grilling other birds like pheasant or wild turkey.
 We've even heard of people doing this with hooved game.
 Bacon just goes with everything doesn't it?

 Here's one for the waterfowl hunters.
 This is another incredibly simple wild game recipe that is sure to be a hit at your BBQ this summer.